 There are a few contenders for this accolade - Credit Suisse's 2000 acquistion of DLJ, Royal Bank of Scotland's 2007 ABN AMRO deal.
 But this has to take the biscuit.

 Staff over at Royal Bank of Scotland's Global Banking & Markets unit have been having a torrid old time recently.

-Here's some links to a few interesting Bloomberg and Telegraph stories that are currently doing the rounds.
+Here are a few links to some interesting Bloomberg, CNBC, Financial Times and Reuters stories that are currently doing the rounds.

 French bank Societe Generale has announced a surprise shake-up in its executive ranks, including the appointment of a new CEO for the Corporate & Investment Banking unit.

 Tokyo - Credit Suisse has announced that it has signed a definitive agreement to acquire HSBC’s private banking business in Japan.

 Here's a note of the winners of our 2011 recruitment surveys.

 Sad to report the death of two Greenhill & Co Managing Directors, who lost their lives when their small plane crashed in New Jersey Tuesday morning.

 Corporate Britain’s least favourite time of the year is almost here.